ldynia/archcolider/3.ViewsAndPerspectives/InformationModels.md

 ## Estimations of usage and costs

+_add link here to the page or file_

 ## Backup concerns

 - We don't need to backup data for orders in MQ, as the client app should implement a timeout mechanism for sending requests and getting responses.
 If there is no confirmation about payment acceptance or rejection, a user should be notified and retry should be offered.
 So for MQ we can rely on the build-in persistence model for the service restart scenario.